bobmarks/gor/README.md

         GOR=c:\tomcat\gor

-    This can be done several ways, I prefer to update the starup batch file of the webserver.
+    This can be done several ways e.g. update the starup batch file of the webserver.
 E.g. in tomcat update the `c:\tomcat\bin\catalina.bat` file.
     Look for following line.